🔐 Security Concepts & Threats - SCOR Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Security Concepts often include distractors that look correct for Security Concepts but violate least-privilege, durability, or availability requirements.
+• Questions in Security Concepts often include distractors that look correct for Security Concepts but violate security policy, convergence, or redundancy requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.